RetroReversing/retroReversing/categories/consoles/Game.com.md

 It says:
 > Matt Scott, the owner of Byte-Size Sound, was hired as a subcontractor to create audio for specific Game.com games.
 He later sold his development kit and software for around $700 on eBay in 2006.

-The buyer was Brandon Cobb who has an excellent website on the Game.com: [The end of the game.com](https://www.diskman.com/presents/gamecom/index.html).
+The buyer was Brandon Cobb who has an excellent website on the Game com: [The end of the game.com](https://www.diskman.com/presents/gamecom/index.html).

 But sadly no images of this development kit seem to be available on the site and the eBay link will be long gone by now.